GuillaumeElias/OneLittleSynthesizer/README.md

 ## Builds

 - **Builds/CodeBlocksWindows/OneLittleSynthesizer.cbp**: 32 bit build for CodeBlocks using MinGW(GCC 6.3.3).
-You might have run into one or two compiler issues while compiling with JUCE 5.3.0, but they are easily fixed by just adding the missing #include.
+You might run into one or two compiler issues while compiling with JUCE 5.3.0, but they are easily fixed by just adding the missing #include into the JUCE source file.

 - **Builds/VisualStudio2017/OneLittleSynthesizer.sln**: 64 bit build for VisualStudio 2017.